SISNRAM/Time_Calc/README.md

 # Code for the FreeCodeCamp certificat 'Scientific Computing with Python'

-# This is the first project 'Time Calculator'
+# This is the second project 'Time Calculator'